ArtyLLaMa/ArtyLLaMA/README.md

-# ArtyLLaMa - (Arty)facts with an open-source large language model for everyone!
+# (Arty)facts with open-source large language models for everyone!

 ArtyLLaMa is a React-based chat interface that integrates with the Ollama API to provide an interactive AI chatbot experience.
 It features a dynamic UI with real-time message updates, code highlighting, and HTML preview capabilities.